 - The E100 is Cradlepoint's "entry-level" branch router that is marketed for small and home offices.
 It comes with either an embedded Cat 4 or Cat 7 modem.

 - The E300 is designed to be compatible with future Cradlepoint 5G adapters.
-It comes with either an embedded Cat 4 or 18 modem and a second Cat 4, 6, 12, or 18 modem can be added.
+It comes with either an embedded Cat 7, 18, or 5G modem, and a second Cat 18 or 5G modem can be added.

-- The E3000 is the "big brother" to the E300 with more ports and a lot of extra processing power to handle multi-gigabit connections.
-It is only available with an embedded Cat 18 modem, but a second Cat 4, 6, 12, or 18 modem can be added.
+- The E3000 is the "big brother" to the E300, with more ports and a lot of extra processing power to handle multi-gigabit connections.
+It is only available with an embedded Cat 18 or 5G modem, but a second modem can be added.

 - Cradlepoint Cellular Gateways and Adapters:

-- The CBA850 does not have an embedded modem but is sold with an MC400 modem module (Cat 4, 6, or 18) included.
+- The CBA850 was a popular option that did not have an embedded modem but was sold with an MC400 modem module included.
+As of late 2022, this model is discontinued.

 - The L950 indoor adapter comes with a Cat-7 modem and is designed to provide failover and cellular augmentation to existing networks.